k98kurz/tapescript/language_spec.md

 are read.
 It also keeps a dict of flags which control how certain ops execute and a dict of contracts mapping contract_id to dict contracts used for checking transfers between compatible protocols.
-2. Queue: the `LifoQueue` provides a memory structure similar to the stack used in Forth and Bitcoin script.
-Most ops interact with the queue, and most values are stored in the queue.
+2. Stack: the `Stack` provides a memory structure similar to the stack used in Forth and Bitcoin script.
+Most ops interact with the stack, and most values are stored in the stack.
+The stack can contain only `bytes` items; each item is limited in size; and the number of items is also limited.
 3. Cache: the `dict` cache is where special values are held, e.g. a timestamp or the parts of a message to be used for checking signatures.
-Additionally, it is possible to move items from queue to cache or vice versa with the limitation that only `bytes` cache keys can be used for these operations while interpreter values are stored with `str` cache keys and thus inaccessible to scripts.
+Additionally, it is possible to move items from stack to cache or vice versa with the limitation that only `bytes` cache keys can be used for these operations while interpreter values are stored with `str` cache keys and thus inaccessible to scripts.